 - Building Blocks and Bricks.
 Building with blocks is great for imaginative play, creativity, following instructions (if needed), and fine motor skills.
 My children often built with blocks while I read to them.
 My oldest, 17, still enjoys putting together complicated LEGO creations.
 Check local consignment shops, online marketplaces, and holiday sales to help build your building blocks collection.

 - Notebooking Pages.
-This deceptively simple concept served us well for years---well into high school.
-My kids personally loved different themed notebooking pages that they could color, design, and write down their facts and information on and I loved the results.
-Homeschooling doesn't have to be complicated and I recommend giving notebooking a try.
+This deceptively simple concept served us well for years—well into high school.
+My kids loved different themed notebooking pages they could color, design, and write down their facts and information on, and I loved the results.
+Homeschooling doesn't have to be complicated, and I recommend giving notebooking a try.
 The pages can also be incorporated into a lapbook.

 - Field trips: Taking field trips to all kinds of places is one of my favorite parts of homeschooling.
 Because you're generally on your own schedule, you can visit places during off hours and really have time to enjoy things.
 My kids still joke that I would try to make even the most random things into homeschool field trips.
 They're not wrong.
 We showed up one December at our local firehouse to drop off cookies only to accidentally stumble into a ribbon-cutting ceremony where my three children promptly inserted themselves into the crowd, asked if they could have some cake, and then spent two hours asking all of the firefighters, the fire chief, and the head of the bomb squad 18754 questions.
 It was a good day.

 - Typing and Keyboarding.
 Being Gen X, I still remember learning to type on an actual typewriter.
 Yup!
-My dad had a typewriter he and my mom used for his business and I used it in my early elementary years (hello, 1982!) to occasionally type up book reports or whatever story I was working on a the moment.
-Fast forward years later and my oldest kid is navigating a laptop at four and by age seven is teaching himself to type.
-We used some free programs but mostly my children learned to type out of a desire to get around the computer, write their own stories, etc.
+My dad had a typewriter he and my mom used for his business, and I used it in my early elementary years (hello, 1982!) to occasionally type up book reports or whatever story I was working on at the moment.
+Fast forward years later and my oldest kid is navigating a laptop at four and, by age seven, is teaching himself to type.
+We used some free programs, but mostly my children learned to type out of a desire to get around the computer, write their own stories, etc.

 - Documentaries.
 To say we leaned heavily on documentaries and other educational programs in our homeschool is an understatement.
 All of my kids love learning this way!